carolynpthomas/Getting-Cleaning-Data-Project/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+The data are cleaned up and summarized to show an independent tidy data set with the average of each variable for each exercise activity and each subject.

+## Variables used in the tidy data set
 The following is a list of the variables in the tidy data set.
   (Note: triaxial variables are denoted by (X,Y,Z))
 * subjectID